 Movies

-Movies take up significantly more space than other files, so you must proactively delete movies you no longer watch to create room for useful files on your Mac.
+Movies take up significantly more space than most other files, so you must proactively delete movies you no longer watch to create room for useful files on your Mac.
 Follow these steps to delete movies from your Mac:

 - Open Apple TV, and then select the Library tab.